matter-labs/zksync-web-era-docs/docs/reference/concepts/hyperscaling.md

 The Basechain is not special in any particular way except that it settles its blocks directly on the L1.

-## How can Hyperchains be parametrized?
+## How can Hyperchains be customized?

-Main customization options to be provided by our Hyperchain SDK are explained below.
+The main customization options to be provided by the [ZK Stack](https://blog.matter-labs.io/introduction-to-hyperchains-fdb33414ead7) are explained below.
 Developers are free to implement their own components and customizations, of course.

 ### Sequencing transactions